 In agile project management, the whole team works toward a common goal and shares responsibility for the success of a project.
 This is done through regular sprints where each team member is assigned different tasks.

 This creates a sense of ownership among team members and allows them to shine with their performance.
-At the same time, it allows greater accountability and enables the project lead to identifying the team members affecting a project’s performance.
+At the same time, it allows greater accountability and enables the project lead to identify the team members affecting a project’s performance.